Blog Layout

 3. Warranty of Habitability

-A landlord must ensure that their dwelling unit is being looked after properly.
+A landlord must ensure that their dwelling unit is being looked after properly and repaired when needed.
 In other words, a landlord is required to ensure that their Sacramento dwelling unitis habitable and conforms to health and safety codes.
 Among other things, this means it is properly weatherproofed, has adequate water, and all electrical, plumbing and HVAC systems are working as they should.

 4. Fair Housing Laws